flotiq/flotiq-docs/docs/panel/content-types.md

 ![](images/AddContentTypeDefinitionsSlug.png){: .center .width75 .border}

-The content property is set to generate Rich Text input (CKEditor in Dashboard case):
+The content property is set to generate Rich Text input (we use CKEditor in Flotiq):

 ![](images/AddContentTypeDefinitionsContent.png){: .center .width75 .border}

-The thumbnail property is the relation to Media CTD.
+The thumbnail property is the relation to Media CTD - a system type definition that anyone can use but sees only their entries.
 It can only have one element added.
-Media CTD is system CTD that anyone can use, but everyone sees only their entries.

 ![](images/AddContentTypeDefinitionsThumbnail.png){: .center .width75 .border}